 Our Indigenous campus is based on Gadigal land, although our students come from around Australia with classes connecting mob of diverse backgrounds and ages, between 18 and 65 years.

-Our difference is that we teach through cultural ways of learning, knowing and being.
-Our accredited and non-accredited courses are written by and for Aboriginal peoples to ensure that the content is meaningful to the peoples who study them.
+Tranby’s difference is that we teach through cultural ways of learning, knowing and being.
+Our accredited and non-accredited courses are written by and for Aboriginal peoples to ensure that the content is meaningful to the students who study them.
 Tranby’s learning programs are self-determination in action.

 In March 2020 Tranby held a one-day program with funding from NSW Women called ‘Talkin’up Aboriginal Women’s Leadership’.
-This day connected Aunties, Elders, Tranby Alumna and Aboriginal women from our local area to share space, ideas and yarn together.
+This day connected Aunties, Elders, Tranby Alumna and local Aboriginal women to share stories, ideas and yarn strong together.

-In late 2020 we received a prestigious grant from the the U.S. Department of State’s Alumni Engagement Innovation Fund (AEIF) to create the first-ever national Indigenous women’s leadership program.
-Upon receiving the funding, we reached out to deadly women in our network to transform the idea into a six and ten-week cultural leadership program for Aboriginal and Torres Strait Islander women nationally to apply for this bespoke program that seeks to connect, inspire, empower and support women along their journeys to achieve their dreams for grass-roots community change.
+In late 2020 we received a prestigious grant from the U.S. Department of State’s Alumni Engagement Innovation Fund (AEIF) to create the inaugural national Indigenous women’s leadership program.
+Upon receiving the funding, we reached out to deadly women in our network to transform the idea into a six and ten-week cultural leadership program for Aboriginal and Torres Strait Islander women, throughout Australia.